Resin Mineral decking vs Composite decking vs Plastic decking

 Millboard decking NZ

-At Forte, we supply Millboard decking which is a thermoplastic-free composite material.
+At Forte, we supply Millboard decking which is a thermoplastic-free resin mineral material.
 Combining real wood grains with high-performance polyurethane, Millboard offers an unrivalled combination of durability, appearance, and safety.

 What is Millboard decking?

-Millboard decking is made with a hybrid of polyurethane, eliminating the rotting, warping and deterioration that wood is susceptible to.
+Millboard decking is a resin mineral board that eliminates rotting, warping and deterioration that wood is susceptible to.
 The polymer resin core is reinforced with fibre for extra strength and stability, making this one of the most dependable products available.

 Each plank has a unique Lastane® surface using the same pliable material as shoe soles.
 This provides exceptional slip resistance, even in wet conditions.